QUICK ANSWER

 Commission Rules 2% Rule gap FREC, DBPR, rule authority, discipline basics

-Investments and Business Opportunity Brokerage 2% Math setup Risk, leverage, investment analysis, business brokerage
+Investments and Business Opportunity Brokerage 2% Math setup Risk, borrowed funds, investment analysis, business brokerage

 The Real Estate Business 1% Rule gap Industry roles, government, organizations